Stormwater audit

 1. Do a risk assessment for your stormwater audit.
 Think about all the things you'll do and how you can do them safely.

 2. Think about how you'll do your audit.
 How much time do you have available?
-Will you do it as group or break into smaller pairings?
+Will you do it as a group or break into smaller pairings?

 3. Gather the things you'll need.